Eiriksak/Folder_structure/project/README.md

 \d    (List of tables inside the database)
 \q    (To exit the postgres server)
 ```
+### Automatically populate database from python file
 Run this to automatically create a database named "mydb" inside the postgres server.
 The database.py file will set up
 a database and creating tables with inserts statements found in create_tables.py file.
 ```shell
 docker-compose exec app python src/database.py
 ```
-You can now bash into the postgres server and \c mydb.The \d  will then list the tables on mydb,
-and select * from <table name> will show all of the entries.
+You can now bash into the postgres server and \c mydb.The \d will then list the tables on mydb, and select * from [table name] will show all of the entries.

 ## Developing